Amazon Order Codes

 To learn more about how and when to use these safer alternatives to wireless baby monitors, go to Healthy Baby Monitors and Surveillance Cameras.

-The Triplett 9200A Clamp Meter allows you to measure current on metal grounding paths, such as water pipes and TV cables.
+The Triplett 9200A Clamp Meter allows you to measure current on metal grounding paths, such as water pipes (up to 1 inch) and TV cables.
 You will also be able to measure individual conductors within circuits, such as the hot, neutral and ground wire, as well as measure for net current on the whole circuit.
 This small clamp meter allows you to get into tight spaces, such as inside junction boxes and breaker panels.

 Remote Electric Outlet Shut-Off Switch

 The Etekcity Upgraded Wireless Remote Control Electrical Outlet Switch for Lights and Household Appliances allows you to remotely shut off an electric appliance that is plugged into a hard-to-reach outlet.
 This eliminates voltage in plastic AC power cords to bedside lamps and other appliances within six to eight feet of where you sleep.
 Use to shut off the lamps at the outlet without having to reach down to a plugged-in switch.
 The following item provides one remote control outlet switch.

 Etekcity also makes a package that contains three remote control outlet switches that you then control from one bedside remote.
 There will be a different button on the one remote you get in the box for each remote control outlet switch.